alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 Installing the Components
 =========================

 We have four main components to install: Ruby, PostgreSQL, Passenger, and nginx.
-We'll install them in that order, as Passenger comes with a handy command that installs nginx from source for us.
+We’ll install them in that order, as Passenger comes with a handy command that installs nginx from source for us.

-To install Ruby we'll install [rbenv](https://github.com/sstephenson/rbenv), which allows us to manage multiple rubies on the same machine.
+To install Ruby we’ll install [rbenv](https://github.com/sstephenson/rbenv), which allows us to manage multiple rubies on the same machine.
 As `deploy` will be deploying the apps, we need her to have access to the rubies.
 Assume access as `deploy`:

 {% highlight bash %}
 $ su - deploy